Studying uniform thickness II: Transversely non-simple iterated torus knots: Definitions, notation, and identities

 We will study iterated torus knots using two framings.
-The first is the standard framing for a torus, where the meridian bounds a disc inside the solid torus, and we use the preferred longitude which bounds a surface in the complement of the solid torus.
+The first is the standard Seifert framing for a torus, where the meridian bounds a disc inside the solid torus, and we use the preferred longitude which bounds a surface in the complement of the solid torus.
 We will refer to this framing as $\mathcal{C}$.
 The second framing is a non-standard framing using a different longitude that comes from the cabling torus.
 More precisely, to identify this non-standard longitude on $\partial N(K_r)$, we first look at $K_r$ as it is embedded in $\partial N(K_{r-1})$.
 We take a small neighborhood $N(K_r)$ such that $\partial N(K_r)$ intersects $\partial N(K_{r-1})$ in two parallel simple closed curves.
 These curves are longitudes on $\partial N(K_r)$ in this second framing, which we will refer to as $\mathcal{C'}$.
 Note that this $\mathcal{C'}$ framing is well-defined for any cabled knot type.
 Moreover, for purpose of calculations there is an easy way to change between the two framings, which will be reviewed below.

 Given a simple closed curve $(\mu, \lambda)$ on a torus, measured in some framing as having $\mu$ meridians and $\lambda$ longitudes, we will say this curve has slope of $\frac{\lambda}{\mu}$; i.e., longitudes over meridians.
 Therefore we will refer to the longitude in the $\mathcal{C'}$ framing as $\infty^\prime$, and the longitude in the $\mathcal{C}$ framing as $\infty$.
 The meridian in both framings will have slope $0$.
+These are the conventions used in \cite{[EH2],[ELT],[L]}.